 - Admissions are rolling and decisions are made after each interview session and continue until the program starts.
 Applications received before the deadline will be given full consideration.
 Applications submitted after the deadline will be reviewed on a space available basis only.

 - International applicants and applicants with international degrees must have their transcripts evaluated for degree and grade equivalency to that of a regionally accredited US institution.
 See International Admissions for a list of educational credential evaluators.

-- International applicants must submit the International Student Supplemental Application Form at time of acceptance to the university.
+- International Applicants must submit the International Student Supplemental Application Form at time of acceptance to the university and not before then.

 - All applicants to UNE must be able to understand and communicate in English to be admitted to the university.
 UNE accepts several methods of English Proficiency, (see International Admissions.)
 If applicable, the TOEFL requirement must be completed and score received by the application deadline.